wodowiesel/PiFunk/README.md

 get this programm via:
 gitclone https://github.com/silicator/pifunk

-1-Wire(by default BCM4) setting needs to be activated in boot/config.txt via command: sudo modprobe w1-gpio,gpiopin=4
-manually: dtoverlay=w1-gpio,gpiopin=4  (add  pullup=1 if nedded)
+1-Wire(by default BCM4) setting needs to be activated in boot-config for autostart via command: sudo modprobe w1-gpio,gpiopin=4 manually open with nano-editor: sudo nano /boot/confiig.txt add line: dtoverlay=w1-gpio,gpiopin=4,pullup=0 (add pullup=1 if nedded)

-Using w1-gpio needs a 4.7 kΩ pullup resistor connected between GPIO pin and a 3.3 V supply (header pin 1 or 17) is needed for more complex circuits.
+Using w1-gpio needs a 4.7 kΩ pullup resistor connected between GPIO pin and a 3.3 V supply (header pin 1 or 17) is needed for more complex circuits or leds.

 then go to directory:
 cd pifunk